portworx/px-docs/portworx-on-ecs.md

 ![ECS instances](images/ecs-instances.png "ECS instances")

 You will need to provision storage to these instances by creating new EBS volumes and attaching it to the instances.
 Portworx will be using these volumes to provision storage to your containers.

+Note that the ECS will create the instances in different availability regions by default.
+Therefore, you must first note the instance's regions and then create the corresponding EBS volumes in the same regions.

 ### Step 5: Configure Docker to allow shared mounts
 Log into each of the instances using the key we created in step 2.
 Once logged in, we have to configure Docker to allow shared mounts.